NoodleOfDeath/SwiftyFileSystem/README.md

-print(url.isUbiquitous) // prints `true` if the file is managed and synced the cloud print(url.isRegularFile) // prints `true` if the file is regular file print(url.isDirectory) // prints `true` if the file is a directory print(url.isSymblicLink) // prints `true` if the file is a symbolic link print(url.isInferredHidden) // prints `true` if the filename begins wit a "." or "~" character print(url.isHidden) // prints `true` if the file hidden by default from the user print(url.fileSize) // prints the size of this file in bytes, if it is a regular file print(url.sizeOfContents) // prints the recurively summated size of a directory's contents print(url.fileCount) // prints the number of files contained in a directory print(url.creationDate) // prints the creation date of this file print(url.contentAcccessDate) // prints the content access date of this file print(url.modificationDate) // prints the most recent modification date of this file
+print(url.isUbiquitous) // prints `true` if the file is managed and synced the cloud print(url.isRegularFile) // prints `true` if the file is regular file print(url.isDirectory) // prints `true` if the file is a directory print(url.isSymbolicLink) // prints `true` if the file is a symbolic link print(url.isInferredHidden) // prints `true` if the filename begins wit a "." or "~" character print(url.isHidden) // prints `true` if the file hidden by default from the user print(url.fileSize) // prints the size of this file in bytes, if it is a regular file print(url.sizeOfContents) // prints the recurively summated size of a directory's contents print(url.fileCount) // prints the number of files contained in a directory print(url.creationDate) // prints the creation date of this file print(url.contentAccessDate) // prints the content access date of this file print(url.modificationDate) // prints the most recent modification date of this file
 ```